 I recently wrote about 10 areas where CEOs can create efficiencies for their companies to double their profits.
 The top three areas are related to Marketing.
 With Marketing costing companies an average of 9-12% of revenue, your ability to shave 25-50% off can go a long way to improving your profit margins.
 In this post, I will expand on the first topic that was covered in that post relating to Web Design.

-Today, websites have become a central pillar in every company’s marketing strategy.
+Today, websites have become a central pillar in every company’s digital marketing strategy.
 Many, selling products or service, online or offline, build their marketing strategies around their website.
 Why?
 For many industries, building a website to establish presence is a lot less costly and effective than building common brick and mortar venues.
 More and more buyers and consumers are letting their fingers, instead of their feet, do the shopping for services and products alike.

 Websites have become an effective two-way communication medium between businesses and their clients.
 They are no longer designed to tell a story or inform, but to engage visitors, educate them, and most importantly establish a back and forth communication channel with them.